KirubelWondwossen/mystay-frontend/README.md

 ## 🚧 Limitations

-- Application runs on **localhost only**
-- No real-time updates (requires refresh to sync latest booking data)
 - Mobile responsiveness is possible but not fully optimized
 - Payments are **simulated**, not integrated with real gateways